 While the FEC was charged with the primary responsibility of developing a plan to return to a sustainable full-tuition scholarship model, the Committee sought the engagement of various constituents in the process.
 The Committee sought input from other Trustees and Faculty and Staff Representatives to the Board, and provided updates to the full Board at each of its quarterly Board meetings.
-These updates have been important against the backdrop of the broader strategic planning work that the Board is doing.
+These were important against the backdrop of the broader strategic planning work that the Board is doing.

-Engagement with the Finance & Business Affairs Committee has been particularly important as that committee was responsible for analyzing and recommending the key financial metrics to evaluate initiatives, such as debt restructuring options, and Cooper's overall financial health on both annual operating and long-term bases.
-The FEC also met jointly with the Finance & Business Affairs Committee this summer to review pre- and post-tuition enrollment and scholarship trends and the implications to Cooper Union's finances, student body, and academic profile.
+Engagement with the Finance & Business Affairs Committee was particularly important as that committee was responsible for analyzing and recommending the key financial metrics to evaluate initiatives, such as debt restructuring options, and Cooper's overall financial health on both annual operating and long-term bases.
+The FEC also met jointly with the Finance & Business Affairs Committee last summer to review pre- and post-tuition enrollment and scholarship trends and the implications to Cooper Union's finances, student body, and academic profile.

-Beyond the Board, the FEC also sought to gather input from the broader Cooper community of alumni, faculty, staff, and students by hosting gatherings with these groups.17 Committee members, other Trustees, and President Sparks have attended these meetings in order to answer questions, address the community's concerns, and solicit ideas and insights.
+Beyond the Board, the FEC also sought to gather input from the broader Cooper community of alumni, faculty, staff, and students by hosting gatherings with these groups.15 Committee members, other Trustees, and President Sparks have attended these meetings in order to answer questions, address the community's concerns, and solicit ideas and insights.
 The primary goal of these meetings was to engage the Cooper community in discussion, to inform attendees of the hard work necessary to return to full-tuition scholarships for all, to generate new ideas, and to try to foster an atmosphere of healing and trust.
 Key takeaways from these meetings are summarized here and included in more detail in Appendix E.

 - All groups appeared to be almost uniformly in support of returning to full-tuition scholarships for all, but they vary on how quickly the return should be with some placing a greater emphasis on long-term financial health while others suggested that a quicker return is necessary to reduce reputational harm and more likely to generate financial support from alumni. - All groups are focused on ensuring that the quality of the school (measured by students, faculty, and programming) does not decline.
-Some feel that fulltuition scholarships drive quality; others feel that investment in the academic program is more or equally important. - All groups seem to be in favor of increasing scholarships incrementally along the path to free tuition (as opposed to waiting until we could implement a full-tuition scholarship model all at once), but there is no clear consensus on how incremental resources should be allocated (e.g., based on financial need, evenly across the student body, by year/class.) - All groups indicated a need to proactively change the narrative about Cooper from a negative story to a positive one.
+Some feel that full-tuition scholarships drive quality; others feel that investment in the academic program is more or equally important. - All groups seem to be in favor of increasing scholarships incrementally along the path to free tuition (as opposed to waiting until we could implement a full-tuition scholarship model all at once), but there is no clear consensus on how incremental resources should be allocated (e.g., based on financial need, evenly across the student body, by year/class.) - All groups indicated a need to proactively change the narrative about Cooper from a negative story to a positive one.
 Many in the community were surprised to learn that over 37% of students are still receiving 100% scholarships.
-Clearly, our communications efforts must be addressed. - 16 | With the exception of the faculty retirement program, which starts achieving cost savings in FY21 and is projected to achieve the full benefit of savings by FY23 - 17 | The FEC met with students on April 26, faculty and staff on May 3, and alumni on October 11, but attendance was not as high as hoped.
-The FEC is exploring additional ways to gather alumni, faculty, staff, and students that may be more convenient for participants so that we can generate wider feedback in the future.
-The President had Open Houses where the topic was also discussed.
+Clearly, our communications efforts must be addressed.

+- 14 | With the exception of the faculty retirement program, which starts achieving cost savings in FY21 and is projected to achieve the full benefit of savings by FY23 - 15 | In 2017, the FEC convened meetings with students on April 26, faculty and staff on May 3, and alumni on October 11, but attendance was not as high as hoped.
+The President held open houses where the topic was also discussed.
 The CUAA President was elected to the Board and appointed to the FEC in July 2017.